sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

 happy with the default values defined in "common.sh", then that's all you need to know.
 If you want to change any of them, you can, of course, just modify "common.sh".
-A better way is to create a file in this same directory called "config-local.sh" and provide modified values for just the items of interest.
+A better way is to create a file in the same directory (as common.sh) called "config-local.sh" and provide modified values for just the items of interest.
 Copy/paste/modify is the most reliable way of doing that.
 The advantage of using "config-local.sh" is that your changes would not be overwritten by any updates to this set of scripts.
 One way or the other, you will have to at least configure the password for JSONRPC API access.
+If you are running kodi on Linux, you will have to configure the ssh key.

+You can use the FLAVOR variable to put conditional logic into your "config-local.sh" file.
+The possible values are "android" and "linux".

 The scripts use a tool called "jq" for parsing JSON responses. jq is not present in the ah4c docker image, so the scripts detect that